-1. LEASED PREMISES.
+- 1. LEASED PREMISES.
 Sublessor hereby leases to Sublessee, and Sublessee hereby rents and takes from the Sublessor, that certain unimproved parcel of land described as Lot 9 of Vince Whibbs, Sr. Community Maritime Park, according to the map or plat thereof recorded in Plat Book 19, Pages 23 and 23A, of the Public Records of Escambia County, Florida (the "Leased Premises"), upon the terms and subject to the conditions of this Sublease.
-Notwithstanding anything in this Sublease to the contrary, the Leased Premises are leased subject to the following exceptions:

-(a) All terms, covenants, conditions and provisions of the Master Lease;

-(b) All matters appearing in the public records of Escambia County, Florida;

-(c) Any state of facts which an accurate survey or physical inspection of the Leased Premises would show;

-(d) All zoning laws, ordinances, resolutions, restrictions, rules and regulations, building and use restrictions and other laws, rules and regulations now in effect or hereafter adopted by any governmental authority having jurisdiction;

-(e) Easements hereby reserved by the City of Pensacola for sidewalks, roads, drives and utilities, if any, located on, over, under or across the Leased Premises or Park Property; and inconsistent with these uses or as otherwise approved by the Sublessor (the "Permitted Use").
+Notwithstanding anything in this Sublease to the contrary, the Leased Premises are leased subject to the following exceptions: - (a) All terms, covenants, conditions and provisions of the Master Lease; - (b) All matters appearing in the public records of Escambia County, Florida; - (c) Any state of facts which an accurate survey or physical inspection of the Leased Premises would show; - (d) All zoning laws, ordinances, resolutions, restrictions, rules and regulations, building and use restrictions and other laws, rules and regulations now in effect or hereafter adopted by any governmental authority having jurisdiction; - (e) Easements hereby reserved by the City of Pensacola for sidewalks, roads, drives and utilities, if any, located on, over, under or across the Leased Premises or Park Property; and - (f) All the terms, covenants, conditions and other provisions of this Sublease. - 2.
+USE OF PREMISES.
+Sublessee shall use the Leased Premises as a permitted use for uses that support, supplement, or complement the Multi-Use Facility to include batting cages, player amenities, exclusive parking or any other use which is not inconsistent with these uses or as otherwise approved by the Sublessor (the "Permitted Use").
 The Sublessor's consent to any use not specified above may be given, withheld, or conditioned in its sole and absolute discretion.
 Sublessor represents and warrants that, as of the Sublease Effective Date, the Permitted Use does not conflict with any exclusive use granted prior to the Sublease Effective Date to any other licensee, lessee or sublessee of any portion of the Park Property or in any other way or manner contrary to any of the terms and provisions of the Master Lease.
 Any conditional use consisting of retail shops, food and beverage services, restaurant and bar services, hotel, etc. is prohibited.
 However, should the City consider the grant of any of the foregoing conditional uses, then an adjustment of the rent to market rates would be required.
 Further, in no event shall Sublessee use, or suffer or permit any other person or entity to use, the Leased Premises or any portion thereof (i) as residential property or use; or (ii) for any trade or business consisting of or including, in whole or in part, a private or commercial golf course, a country club, a massage parlor, a hot tub facility, a sun tan facility, a racetrack or other facility used for gambling or a store principally selling alcoholic beverages for off-premises consumption.
 Sublessee shall indemnify, defend and hold harmless Sublessor against all costs, expenses, damages, liability, or loss caused by any violation hereof of any provision of this Section by Sublessee.
 As provided in Section 42(c) below, all rights and privileges exercisable by the Sublessor under this Section 2 shall be exercisable only by the Pensacola City Council.